dmsellers23/MIT_440_Project/README.md

 ### Folder Structure

-The "Data" folder contains all of the raw data files.
-The data files provided are the raw counts, the normalized counts (normalized to RPKM), and the input data file for running the code.
-Use the RNAseq_Dataframe_Input file to run the code.
+The "Scripts_and_Inputs" folder contains all of the raw data files.
+The data files provided are the raw counts (starts with GE_RawData), the normalized counts (normalized to RPKM), and the column headers (starts with ColData) for DESeq2.
+This folder also contains the scripts for running differential expression analysis (DiffExp_Analysis_R.R) and plotting the longitudinal gene expression profiles (CircadianExpressionProfiles.py).
+When running the differential gene expression analysis, be sure to pair the ColData to the correct raw counts file.

-The "Code" folder contains the code for analyzing the data.

 The "Figures" folder contains the figures generated for this project.
-So far, only one figure has been generated which comes from the Project_analysis.py file in the  "Code" folder.

-### Installation
-In order to run the code:
-1. Download the Project_analysis.py file from the "Code" folder
-2. Make sure that you have pandas, numpy, and matplotlib packages installed
-3. Download the input data file (RNAseq_Dataframe_Input) from the "Data" folder and make sure the file path in the code matches where the input data file is saved
-4. Run the code!
+This includes the PCA figure, all of the volcano plots for differential expression, the gene ontology figure, and the gene expression profiles.

+The "Results" folder contains the differential expression results from each pairwise comparison run in DiffExp_Analysis_R.R.
+These all show the genes and their corresponding log2 fold change and p values.
+There is also a table that summarizes the results of all comparisons neatly in one file.

+The "GSEA_inputs" folder contains the two input files needed to run GSEA.
+These two files are the raw counts for the night vs. day 12 hour feeding groups as well as the phenotype labels.